-- (1) If at any time the quorum breaks and even on resumption of the proceedings after suspension or when the bells stop ringing for five minutes, the Speaker adjourns the Assembly for 15 to 30 minutes. - (2) If, on a fresh count after the expiry of said period, it is still found that there is no quorum, the Speaker adjourns the Assembly till the next working day or sine die, as the situation may require.
+If at any time the quorum breaks and even on resumption of the proceedings after suspension or when the bells stop ringing for two minutes, on a fresh count, it is still found that there is no quorum, the Speaker adjourns the Assembly till the next meeting day or till such time the required number of Members is present.
 When the Assembly is prorogued, the Secretary issues a notification, which is published in the Gazette.

-I. Call Attention Notice:
+I. Call Attention Notice